Learn about skin and nipple changes in the breast so you know when to see a health care provider.

 This is almost always caused by an infection in your breast.
 It is rarely due to breast cancer.
 See your provider for treatment.

 SCALY, FLAKING, ITCHY SKIN

-- This is usually eczema or a bacterial or fungal infection.
+- This is most often due to eczema or a bacterial or fungal infection.
 See your provider for treatment.

-- Flaking, scaly, itchy nipples can be a sign of Paget's disease.
+- Flaking, scaly, itchy nipples can be a sign of Paget disease of the breast.
 This is a rare form of breast cancer involving the nipple.

 THICKENED SKIN WITH LARGE PORES